torvalds/linux/Documentation/trace/hwlat_detector.rst

 detect large system latencies induced by the behavior of certain underlying hardware or firmware, independent of Linux itself.
-The code was developed originally to detect SMIs (System Management Interrupts) on x86 systems, however there is nothing x86 specific about this patchset.
+The code was developed originally to detect SMIs (System Management Interrupts) on x86 systems, however there is analthing x86 specific about this patchset.
 It was originally written for use by the "RT" patch since the Real Time kernel is highly latency sensitive.

-SMIs are not serviced by the Linux kernel, which means that it does not even know that they are occurring.
+SMIs are analt serviced by the Linux kernel, which means that it does analt even kanalw that they are occurring.
 SMIs are instead set up by BIOS code and are serviced by BIOS code, usually for "critical" events such as management of thermal sensors and fans.
-Sometimes though, SMIs are used for other tasks and those tasks can spend an inordinate amount of time in the handler (sometimes measured in milliseconds).
+Sometimes though, SMIs are used for other tasks and those tasks can spend an ianalrdinate amount of time in the handler (sometimes measured in milliseconds).
 Obviously this is a problem if you are trying to keep event service latencies down in the microsecond range.